Flatness Guided Test-Time Adaptation for Vision-Language Models: Experiments

 \subsection{Experimental Setup}

-\textbf{Datasets.} We conduct two types of experiments to evaluate the model's robustness to natural distribution shifts and its cross-dataset generalization capabilities, following previous research such as TPT~\cite{TPT}.
-To assess the model's robustness to natural distribution shifts, we apply prompt tuning on the ImageNet~\cite{ImageNet} dataset, and evaluate its performance on four ImageNet variants—ImageNet-A~\cite{ImageNet-A}, ImageNet-V2~\cite{ImageNet-V}, ImageNet-R~\cite{ImageNet-R} and ImageNet-Sketch~\cite{ImageNet-K}—which is also known as the domain generalization task.
-In addition, we perform cross-dataset evaluations for image classification across multiple distinct datasets, each from a distinct domain with different classes: including plant and animal species (Flower102~\cite{flower}, OxfordPets~\cite{pets}), scenes (SUN397~\cite{sun}), textures (DTD~\cite{dtd}), transportation (StanfordCars~\cite{cars}, Aircraft~\cite{aircraft}), and general objects (Caltech101~\cite{caltech}).
+\textbf{Datasets.} We conduct two types of experiments to evaluate the model's robustness to natural distribution shifts and its cross-dataset generalization capabilities, following previous research such as TPT~\citep{TPT}.
+To assess the model's robustness to natural distribution shifts, we apply prompt tuning on the ImageNet~\citep{ImageNet} dataset, and evaluate its performance on four ImageNet variants: ImageNet-A~\citep{ImageNet-A}, ImageNet-V2~\citep{ImageNet-V}, ImageNet-R~\citep{ImageNet-R} and ImageNet-Sketch~\citep{ImageNet-K}, which is also known as the domain generalization task.
+In addition, we perform cross-dataset evaluations for image classification across 10 datasets, each from a distinct domain with different classes: including Caltech101~\citep{caltech}, OxfordPets~\citep{pets}, StanfordCars~\citep{cars}, Flower102~\citep{flower}, Aircraft~\citep{aircraft}, SUN397~\citep{sun}, DTD~\citep{dtd}, Food101~\citep{food}, UCF101~\citep{ucf} and Eurosat~\citep{eurosat}.
 In this experiment, ImageNet serves as the source dataset, while the remaining fine-grained datasets are used as target datasets for evaluation.